Do more of what you do best: care.

 What is Brain in Hand's safeguarding policy?Expand Answer

 The safety of our users, our staff, and everyone with whom we might come into contact during the course of our work is of paramount importance to us.
-We maintain an in-depth safeguarding policy, the full document of which can be requested by contacting firstname.lastname@example.org; a summarised version can be read on our corporate responsibility page.
+We maintain an in-depth safeguarding policy, which can be read here.

 We have a designated safeguarding lead who can be reached at email@example.com.